ronmintz/Eye-Exercise/README.md

 # Eye Movement Exercise
 Creates the image of two eyes and causes both eyeballs to move within the eye in sync with movement of the mouse.
-Just move the mouse around the page and watch the eyeballs move.
+To run this project, clone this repository to a PC and double-click on the icon for index.html in the File Explorer.
+Then move the mouse around the page and watch the eyeballs move.

 Possible future improvements include adding a button which when pressed, toggles opening and closing of eyes.
 Another button